Puffinflow-io/puffinflow/README.md

 result = await agent.run()
 ```

-For more information, see the [Quickstart](https://puffinflow.readthedocs.io/en/latest/guides/quickstart.html).
-Or, to learn how to build complex multi-agent workflows with coordination and observability, see the [Advanced Examples](./examples/).
+For more information, see the [Documentation](https://puffinflow.readthedocs.io/) and [Examples](./examples/).
+To learn how to build complex multi-agent workflows with coordination and observability, see the [Advanced Examples](./examples/).

 ## Core benefits